 Instructions

 - Boil 1/2 litre of milk.
-As it comes to a boil, add the lemon juice and keep stirring till the milk curdles.
-Strain and wash the chana with cold water.
+As it comes to a boil, switch off the flame.
+Add vinegar and keep stirring gently till the milk curdles.

-- Tie the chana in a muslin cloth and hang till all the water has drained.
+- Tie the chana in the muslin cloth and hang till all the water has drained for 45 minutes.

-- Take out the chana in a bowl and crumble it using your fingers.
+- Take out the chana in a bowl and crumble and lightly mash it using your fingers.

 - Boil the rest of the milk in a thick bottomed pan.
-Add the elaichi powder and let the milk simmer on low heat till reduced to almost half.
+Add the elaichi powder and let the milk simmer on low heat till reduced to almost one third.

-- Stir in the Milkmaid.
-Throw in the mashed chana, give it a hearty stir and let it simmer over low flame for another 10-12 minutes.
+- Throw in the mashed chana and sugar, give it a hearty stir and let it simmer over low flame for another 15-20 minutes till it thickens a bit.
+If you like it sweeter, feel free to indulge - add some more sugar !!

 - Take off the heat.
 Add the rose water and allow to cool.
 The Chanar payesh is ready to serve.